 • Offered to political subdivisions at fair market value

-• Scrapped or recycled with State approval
+• Scrapped or recycled

-Complete original form and make two copies.
+Complete original form and make one copy.

 .1014 Where to Send Completed Form